Our Creative Lab gathers selected national and international experts from the inclusive cultural sector with cultural practitioners from Germany.

 9:30 – 10:00 am

-Start the day with Kate
+Starting the day with Kate

-Physical intro with Dr Kate Marsh
+Physical intro with Dr. Kate Marsh

 10:00 am – 5:15 pm, including lunch break from 1:00 pm to 3:00 pm

-Being in the messiness – cultivating space for exploration and playful experimentation / Dr. Kate Marsh
+Being in the messiness – cultivating space for exploration and playful experimentation

+Workshop with Graeae.
 Part 2 of the workshop.
 Announcement see Friday

 5:30 pm – 6:15 pm

-Hiring ‘emerging’ Disabled artists isn’t radical
+Hiring ‘emerging’ disabled artists isn’t radical

 Input by Laura Guthrie, GRAEAE